kennyklee/notes/dev-notes.md

 Right now, the font looks too bold, b/c the tool uses Medium weight.
 Trying to figure out if I can use the lighter weight.

+I FIGURED IT OUT and forked the project. https://github.com/kennyklee/operator-mono-book-lig